aplteam/Tester2/README.md

 * `#` broken
 * `⍝` inactive

-Different status show in different colours.
+Different statuse show in different colours.

 After all test cases got processed the user might interact with the GUI.
 These are the commands presented by the context menu: